By Beatrice Tridimas

-Anne is here to show me her Saho Ritual, a skin routine originating from 15th Century Japan, for which she has spent two years developing a series of 100% organic products.
+Anne is here to show me her Saho Ritual, a skin routine originating in 15th Century Japan, for which she has spent two years developing a range of 100% organic products.
 Having always lived by the sea and witnessing the degradation of our shores, Anne was keen to make both product and packaging as natural and recyclable as possible.

 ‘It’s not just putting cream on your face.
 Everything has a meaning.
 It’s like cosmetic meditation,’ Anne Millois tells me over Zoom.

 It is as intimate as a private tutorial can get virtually.
 On screen, Anne is literally in my bedroom, I, in the private laboratory where she manufactures all her own products.
 A calming, early evening gleam exudes from the window behind her, but it’s not just the lighting which makes her skin glow.
 She radiates health.

 ‘Today, we are just taking care of the skin aesthetically,’ Anne says.
 She laughs, incredulous at the layers and layers of products that have become customary to slather onto our skin.
 A ‘lasagne of impurities’ she calls it.